mriamnobody/Library-Management-Tool/README.md

 1. Python 3.7 or above
 2. Mysql

+There are three python files.
+  1. lmt(mysql).py - This needs Mysql to work
+  2. lmt(sqlite3-refactored).py - This file doesn't require any external database, instead it works with builtin Sqlite3 database.
+Code of this file is refactored.
+  3. lmt(sqlite3-notrefactored).py - This file doesn't require any external database, instead it works with builtin Sqlite3 database.
+The code of this file not refactored but has imporved logic over the refactored sqlite3.py file.
+(Refactoring will not affect the logic of the program)
 A lot of work is needed at the time of writing this readme.
 As of now the tool works through CLI.
 I will try to build a GUI app for this tool soon.